elv1n/slack-dark-mojave-theme/README.md

 * Mac: `/Applications/Slack.app/Contents/`
 * Linux: `/usr/lib/slack/` (Debian-based)

-For versions after and including `3.0.0` the same code must be added to the following file `resources/app.asar.unpacked/src/static/ssb-interop.js`
+For versions after and including `3.0.0` code must be added to the following file `resources/app.asar.unpacked/src/static/ssb-interop.js`

  At the very bottom, add one